 The paper is organized as follows.
 In Section II the causal nature of Peres-Horodecki ppt-separability criterion is revealed.
 In Section III the universal causal separability criterion for density matrices is formulated in its most general form.
-In Section IV the configurational description of a generic density matrix in $ D^{\otimes N} $ Hilbert space is given.
-In Section V a generic density matrix and the universal causal separability criterion are formulated in terms of configurations (of subsystems' orhtogonal base quantum states).
-In Section VI the new universal causal separability criterion is considered for the particular wide category of one-parametric equally connected density matrices in the $ D^{\otimes N} $ Hilbert space with arbitrary $ D $ and $ N $.
-In Section VII the discussion on the physical consequences of all obtained results for a wide range of realistic multi-partite quantum systems and ensembles is performed.
+In Section IV the configuration description of a generic density matrix in $ D^{\otimes N} $ Hilbert space is given.
+In Section V the novel universal causal separability criterion is formulated in terms of configurations (of subsystems' orthogonal base quantum states).
+In Section VI the general form of the universal causal separability criterion being found is tested on the particular wide category of one-parametric \textit{equally connected} (or EC-) density matrices from the $ D^{\otimes N} $ Hilbert space with arbitrary $ D $ and $ N $, as well, in this section the discussion on the physical consequences of all obtained results for a wide range of realistic multi-partite quantum systems and ensembles is performed.
 In Section VIII the conclusions are given.